StarArawn/bevy_ecs_tilemap/README.md

 Quite simple there is a tile per entity.
 Behind the scenes the tiles are split into chunks that each have their own mesh which is sent to the GPU in an optimal way.

 ### Why Use This Instead of X?
 Because each tile is an entity of its own editing tiles is super easy and convenient.
-This allows you tag entities for updating and makes stuff like animation easier.
+This allows you to tag entities for updating and makes stuff like animation easier.
 Want to have a mining simulation where damage is applied to tiles?
 That’s easy with this plugin:

 ```rust
 struct Damage {